stjude-dnb-binfcore/sc-rna-seq-snap-dnb-training/run-container/README.md

 2. Start the singularity container

 a.
+To run analysis modules via lsf

+All analysis modules (except for `.analyses/cellranger-analysis`) are designed to be run while executing the container.
+User only needs to run the lsf script as described in the `README.md` files in each analysis module.

+b.
 To run from the terminal

+User can run analysis module while on interactive node after executing the container:

 ```
 bash run-terminal.sh
 ```

-Then you may navigate to your module of interest, `./sc-rna-seq-snap/analyses/<module_of_interest>`.
+Then user may navigate to their module of interest, `./sc-rna-seq-snap/analyses/<module_of_interest>`.
 For example:
 ```
 cd ./sc-rna-seq-snap/analyses/upstream-analysis
 bash run-upstream-analysis.sh
 ```

-b.
+c.
 To run from Rstudio

+User can also run analyses via Rstudio OnDemand after executing the container:

 ```
 bash run-rstudio.sh
 ```